Xyfir/Documentation/xyfir-annotations/help.md

 Those special characters prevent your search from matching, unless you create a regular expression and account for those hidden characters.

 To make things simple, it's recommended to just avoid including specially formatted text in your search *unless* your search contains *only* that specially formatted text.
-If you need to match the entire thing you should use multiple searches and take advantage of before/after searches to ensure you're only matching what you really want.
+If you need to match the entire thing you should use multiple searches and take advantage of before/after subsearches to ensure you're only matching what you really want.

 ### Annotations